CODE Docker image

 After the -e command line option of docker run command you can define environment variables, that are passed to the container.

-Other optional environment variables that you can pass to collabora/code are the following:
+Other optional environment variables that you can pass to the container at startup are the following:

 username